spncrptrsn/spncrptrsn.github.io/index.md

 ![Image](https://i.imgur.com/0UVQHHi.jpg)
 ![Image](https://i.imgur.com/xn2iCVZ.jpg)

 A player who fails a flat 50% roll to set Chicken Form may come away resenting what RNG stole from them.
-A player who can emerge from Smoke (gaining advantage from Guerrilla), pop Adrenaline, Backlash into position (gaining +5 from Sword Dancer), use Flurry (another +5 from Sword Dancer), and finish with a Chicken Touch attempt (advantage, +10 bonus) is a player who used their cunning to rig the numbers in their favor, who just might relish that succesful Chickening all the more for it.
+A player who can emerge from Smoke (gaining advantage from Guerrilla), pop Adrenaline, Backlash into position (gaining +5 from Sword Dancer), use Flurry (another +5 from Sword Dancer), and finish with a juiced-up Chicken Touch attempt (with advantage and a +10 bonus) is a player who was empowered to rig the numbers in their favor, who just might relish that succesful chickening all the more for it.

 ![Image](https://i.imgur.com/5u0llvb.jpg)

-### Using story code and creative repurposing to pierce the Talent barrier
+### Using story code and creative repurposing to get around Talent limitations

+Hardcoding a necessary evil for developers and a bane for modders.
+Here's how I use story scripting to implement new talents for a Talent pack I'm working on with another member of the D:OS 2 modding communitiy.
+(Said pack has yet to be released as of this writing, as we are still squishing bugs.)

+Though the Divinity Engine doesn't offer any options for creating new talents, the modding community took early notice of a few hopeful quirks:
+ * A long list of unimplemented and leftover talents from D:OS 1 can be added to characters via scripting, but most of them don't work, and cannot be viewed by players in their character sheets under normal conditions.
+ * However, these deprecated talents can be succesfully attached to armor pieces, which will make them visible on the character sheet until the armor piece is removed.
+Once Larian enabled the modding of D:OS 2 localization files, that was a hopeful development for modders interested in creating new talents.
+In Armor-Based Saving Throws it allowed my to change talent names, and alter their descriptions to note new effects I could script onto them.

+Theoretically it would be possible to take a deprecated talent with no discernable working functions, script new effects, change it's name and description, and attach it to an armor piece, but it was still just a talent hopelessly attached to a breastplate or a pair of trousers.

+There were however three underutilized armor slots that didn't show up on the character sheet, used for temporary effects granted by spells that the engine considered equipped items: the Wings slot, for Polymorph effects that would show up on a units back; the Horns slot, for Polymorph effects that would show up on the character's head; and the Overhead slot, for the floating 'Inner Demon' visual effect.
+These slots weren't filled nearly as much as a players Weapon, Helmet, or Ring slots, but they were still necessary for a number of common skills, at least as they were originally coded.

+I turned this problem over in my head before considering the Transform call, which could be used to change the appearance of equipped items.
+Suppose that polymorph skills were decoupled from their armor effects entirely, and instead just prompted the transformation of items that the character already equipped?
+If every player was automatically equipped with three blank placeholder items, these could be transformed (stats only) to award repurposed deptracted talents (to a maxmium of three), and later temporarily transformed (visuals only) when polymorph skills are used.